ridamansour/ridamansour/README.md

   Built bots that learn to win through trial, experimentation, and plesent episodes.

 - **🧬 ML Projects**

+  - **Heart Disease Predictor** - Predicts the likelihood of heart disease from patient data using logistic regression and data preprocessing techniques.
+  - **Bulldozer Price Predictor** - A regression-based machine learning model that predicts the sale price of used bulldozers using historical auction data.
   - **Titanic Survivor Classifier** – classic but clean, with solid preprocessing and model tuning
-  - **Heart Disease Predictor** - Predicts the likelihood of heart disease based on patient data.
-  -

 ## 🎨 Also Into...

-UI/UX design, 3D modeling/printing, photography, hiking, and cooking.
+UI/UX design, 3D modeling/printing, photography, hiking, and continuous learning in areas like DevOps, linear algebra, and system design.

 ---